 - Pool size/capacity: Maximum of 15,000 gallons

 The EcoSmart Pool 27 is a space-saving tankless pool heater that is an alternative if you don’t have access to a natural gas line.
-Despite the fact that you won’t have to pay for gas or propane when you use an electric pool heater, you may expect an increase in your energy use.
+Even though you won’t have to pay for gas or propane when you use an electric pool heater, you may expect an increase in energy use.

 Compared to other gas pool warmers, this one costs substantially less than $1,000.
 Hence, the low cost of the EcoSmart Pool 27 is a major selling factor.